-From 26 March 2020 landlords have to give all renters three months’ notice if they want to end the tenancy, and must use the updated section 8 and section 21 prescribed forms.
+Since 29 August 2020 landlords have had to give all renters six months’ notice if they want to end the tenancy, except in the most serious of cases such as incidents of anti-social behaviour and domestic abuse perpetrators.
+Landlords must use the updated section 8 and section 21 prescribed forms.
 This extended notice period applies to all tenants in the private and social rented sectors in England and Wales, and all grounds of evictions.
 This includes possession of tenancies in the Rent Act 1977, the Housing Act 1985, the Housing Act 1996 and the Housing Act 1988.
-After three months, if the tenant has not moved, a landlord needs to apply to court in order to proceed.
-The restrictions currently apply until 30 September 2020, but may be extended.
+After six months, if the tenant has not moved, a landlord needs to apply to court in order to proceed.
+The restrictions currently apply until 31 March 2021, but may be extended.

 The government has published general and technical guidance on the new eviction requirements.
 This guidance is being regularly updated.

 Landlords remain legally obligated to ensure properties meet the required standard – urgent, essential health and safety repairs should be made.
 An agreement for non-urgent repairs to be done later should be made between tenants and landlords.

 Where reasonable and safe for you, and in line with other government guidance, you should make every effort to review and address issues brought to your attention by your tenants, and keep records of your efforts.
 Use technology such as smartphones to avoid the need for in-person visits.
 Further guidance on visiting properties to make repairs.